FirstTestStation/FTS_Website/pages/pages-root-folder/index.md

   title: "Test Automation"
   url: 'http://opentap.io/'
   image: opentap2.jpg
   text: '<a href= "http://opentap.io/OpenTap">OpenTap</a>, a free open source test automation software, will be used to perform the test sequence execution.
-The new software on the test industry is well documented, and you can access many training videos on <a href="https://www.youtube.com/results?search_query=opentap">YouTube</a>.
-Although I have never used it myself, I am confident that the test sequencer will work properly.'
+The new software on the test industry is well documented, and you can access many training videos on <a href="https://www.youtube.com/results?search_query=opentap">YouTube</a>.'

   #video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3: